Southern Baptists to debate measure opposing IVF following Alabama court ruling

 An acknowledgement of SBC leaders who have “engaged in public or private sin, abused their power, misused Convention funds, committed crimes, engaged in deception."
 The statement follows scandals involving prominent Southern Baptist leaders, such as Paul Pressler — a major leader in the Conservative Resurgence movement, who settled a lawsuit in December accusing Pressler of multiple cases of sexual abuse — and Paige Patterson, another Conservative Resurgence leader who continues to face criticism for reportedly covering up cases of sexual abuse and mismanaging finances during his tenure as president of Southwestern Baptist Theological Seminary in Fort Worth, Texas.

-Liam Adams covers religion for The Tennessean.
+Liam Adams covers religion for The Nashville Tennessean, part of the USA TODAY Network.
 Reach him at ladams@tennessean.com or on social media @liamsadams.

-This article originally appeared on Nashville Tennessean: Southern Baptists to debate measure opposing IVF at annual meeting
+This article originally appeared on Nashville Tennessean: SBC to debate measure opposing IVF at annual Southern Baptist meeting